IoanaLivia/Database-Project/README.md

 # Database-Project
 ## Database Project developed in the first year of University for the Database course I took.
+SQL Code.

 ### A company that offers trainings for employees is set to obtain deals for a limited edition of its products.
 The database concerns the management of the data that the deals need in order to be completed.